osrf/opensplice/README.md

 ## Build instructions for Linux

-1. Install prerequisites

-    # If you find something missing here, please add it.
+1. Install prerequisites.
+If you find something missing here, please add it.

         sudo apt-get install build-essential flex bison

-2. Create a directory to build in (note that the directory `build` exists as part of the OpenSplice source tree):
+1. Create a directory to build in (note that the directory `build` exists as part of the OpenSplice source tree):

         mkdir build2
         cd build2

-3. Configure and build.
+1. Configure and build.
 This looks like CMake, but that's just a thin wrapper around OpenSplice's own, custom build tool.
 After running their build, we heuristically collect the resulting artifacts into `../install/minimal`.

         cmake ..
         make

 ## Running programs